hyperledger/besu-docs/docs/HowTo/Deploy/Bootnodes.md

 A network must have at least one operating bootnode.
 To allow for continuity in the event of failure, configure two or more bootnodes.

-We do not recommend putting bootnodes behind a load balancer since its [enode](../../Concepts/Node-Keys.md#enode-url) is tied to the node's public key, IP address and discovery ports.
-Any changes to the bootnode's enode would prevent other nodes from being able to establish a connection with it.
-This is why it is preferable to put more bootnodes on the network itself.
+We do not recommend putting bootnodes behind a load balancer since the [enode](../../Concepts/Node-Keys.md#enode-url) is tied to the node's public key, IP address, and discovery ports.
+Any changes to the enode of the bootnode prevents other nodes from being able to establish a connection with the bootnode.
+This is why we recommend putting more bootnodes on the network itself.

 To ensure that the bootnode's enode does not change when recovering from a complete bootnode failure: